landeros91/Air_Quality-Final_Project/README.md

 ### Motivation

-Had different experiences with air quality throughout CA, especially during the wildfire season.We want to see how the counties we have listed were affected.
+Had different experiences with air quality throughout CA, especially during the wildfire season.
+We want to see how the counties we have listed were affected.